barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 [^ub-unsafe]: To be clear, we can still introduce all kinds of UB ourselves by not being careful.
 [^no-way-arc-mutex]: Of course there are safe wrappers, like `Arc<Mutex<T>>` that serve a conceptually similar, but very different use case.
 If we want to manipulate data on a low level, pointers are what we want.
 [^safe-rust]: I also see this as an advantage because it means I can trust that someone else's code is free of many classes of bugs.
 That's great.
 [^unsafe-constructs]: Yes, I am referring to pointers as unsafe constructs.
-Yes, I know that you can _create_ them in safe code but you can't _use_ them so for all intents and purposes they are a language construct in unsafe land.
+Yes, I know that you can _create_ them in safe code but you can't truly _use_ them, so for all intents and purposes they are a language construct in unsafe land.
 [^it-wasnt]: It was not.
 I'll link the full story further below.
 [^cast-mutability]: As pointed out by Rust forum member `H2CO3` [here](https://users.rust-lang.org/t/is-my-highly-unsafe-code-correct-in-place-mapping-a-vector/96078/9).
 [^drop-leak]: As pointed out by forum members `H2CO3` and `kpreid` independently [here](https://users.rust-lang.org/t/is-my-highly-unsafe-code-correct-in-place-mapping-a-vector/96078/5).